vonschutter/RTD-Setup/modules/rtd-oem-tweaks.mod/README.md

 ~/.config/rtd/oem-tweak-profiles/
 ```

-Each profile contains one tweak ID per line, making it easy to inspect or copy
+Each profile contains one enabled tweak ID per line, making it easy to inspect
-profiles between systems.
+or copy profiles between systems.
+In the GTK interface, applying a profile makes
+the current toggles match the profile.

 ## Notes